What is enterprise resource planning (ERP)?

 • Professional services automation.
 Service-based businesses use PSA modules to manage projects, track billable hours, and coordinate resources across multiple engagements.
 Serving several clients simultaneously and need to ensure everyone gets proper attention while maintaining profitability?
 Consider getting this component.

 • Workforce management.
-This extra ERP optimization module handles employee scheduling, tracks attendance, and labor costs by ensuring you have the right number of people working at the right times.
+This extra ERP optimization module handles employee scheduling and tracks attendance and labor costs by ensuring you have the right number of people working at the right times.
 It's just right for businesses with shift workers.

 • Risk management.
 Some industries require formal risk assessment and compliance tracking, which this module handles by identifying problems before they happen and ensuring you meet industry regulations without drowning in paperwork.